sogriffin98/Targeted-and-Whole-Genome-Sequencing-Methods-to-Investigate-and-Monitor-Invasive-Pests/Data-Chapter-1/MiSeq-Data-Preparation/Combined-Runs/README.md

 # Yellow Legged Hornets Combined MiSeq Runs Analysis
-Each sequencing run was analysed separately first but then using all the bam files I analysed them as one group following the below instructions:
+Each sequencing run was analysed separately first but then using all the bam files which had been aligned to the published reference genome (NCBI Accession: PRJEB46979) I analysed them as one group and created different subsets depending on sample location and I used a 1 per nest dataset for population genetics analysis.
+These were the instructions used to create the VCF file:

 ## 1. Merge the bam files from multiple sequencing runs
 Some of the samples were repeated and therefore I combined their bam files using the merge function of samtools: